jnieuwenhuijzen/team-dao/README.md

 ## Setup

-To run this project, the following packages are required to be installed (version above advised, but other version might work):
+To run this project, the following packages are required (versions stated above are advised, but other version might work):

 - npm / nodejs
 - truffle (installed globally with `npm i -g truffle`)